 - Requires regular monitoring and bespoke updates to ensure reliability

 If you have the time and expertise to set up and maintain a DIY solution, it can be a great option for keeping your users informed of any emerging issues.
-It can also be a fun and rewarding task, if you have enough time.
+It can also be a fun and rewarding task if you have enough time.

 However, if you’re not experienced with coding or website development, a pre-made solution makes a lot more sense.
-It instantly removes a whole chunk of extra work, and you have the peace of mind of using a dedicated system which is monitored for you.
+It instantly removes a whole chunk of extra work, and you have the peace of mind of using a dedicated system that is monitored for you.

 Either way, the most important thing is that your users; team members; and IT helpdesk, DevOps, and SRE teams always have access to a reliable and up-to-date status page.

-Option 3 – Small StatusGator copycats
+Option 3 – small StatusGator copycats

 There is also always the option of using one of the many StatusGator-style services that regularly pop up, such as StatusTicker.

-Downosaur was a popular service, but is now defunct and no longer available.
+Downosaur was a popular service but is now defunct and no longer available.
 This is a high-risk route.
 StatusGator is reliable and has been in business since 2015.

 If you’re not sure you have the expertise to choose and set up the right status page aggregator, or indeed the time to monitor it, you’re probably better off choosing the most credible, market-leading option, as smaller services don’t enjoy the same level of support and monitoring as StatusGator.